laravel/docs/queues.md

         'block_for' => 5,
     ],

-> {note} This feature is experimental.
+> {note} Blocking pop is an experimental feature.
 There is a small chance that a queued job could be lost if the Redis server or worker crashes at the same time the job is retrieved.

 #### Other Driver Prerequisites